Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Human Support"
 		{
 			// Human-controlled Mutant Tanks must wait this long before changing their current Mutant Tank type.
+			// Note: Cooldowns are only valid for the current round that they are activated on.
 			// Note: Players with the "mt_adminversus" override will be immune to this cooldown.
 			// --
 			// Minimum: 0